Do Fats Increase Testosterone?

 These tend to not really be much of an issue and are a normal part of growing up.
 While it is difficult to dictate what exactly normal levels of testosterone are, adult men and even women can develop too much testosterone, which can lead to heart disease, liver disease, insomnia, headaches, increased risk of blood clots, and overtly aggressive behavior.

-However, this almost entirely comes from athletes that misuse anabolic steroids or untested supplements that raise hormone levels beyond what they need to be.
+However, this almost entirely comes from athletes that misuse anabolic steroids or untested dietary supplements that raise hormone levels beyond what they need to be.
 There’s also a risk when using prescribed hormone replacement therapies, too.

 Is It Okay To Take Testosterone Supplements?